N4eem4/IPVTech.github.io/README.md

 # IpvTech
-This is a redone of the IPVtech website
+This is a redone version of the IPVtech website